Rhino Piercing (Vertical Nose Tip): Pain, Healing, Cost, Jewelry, Gauge, Aftercare, and Cleaning

 Is a Rhino Piercing Right for You?

-If you’re thinking about getting a rhino piercing, take some time to think through all of the pros and cons.
+If you’re thinking about getting a Rhino piercing, take some time to think through all of the pros and cons.
 Do your research, especially when it comes time to choose a piercer.
 If you’re ready and willing to get the rhino, it can be a truly unique and rewarding piercing.

 Read More